dwyl/technology-stack/README.md

 ### `Alpine.js` (Optional) ✨

-**`Alpine.js`** is a **lightweight** library for enhancing interactions in a web application.
+**`Alpine.js`** is a **lightweight** library for enhancing interactions in a web application.<br />
 It's **declarative**, responsive and easy to learn.

 `Alphine.js` plays well with `LiveView` for [progressive enhancements](https://en.wikipedia.org/wiki/Progressive_enhancement).
 see: